 Photo sources (above): montazsmagazin.hu and kino.de

-At the climax in the original play, though, the richest woman in the world does not waver an instant from her initial goal, which is to return and exact deadly vengeance on the man and the town that ruined her life.
+At the climax in the original play, though, the richest woman in the world does not waver an instant from her quest, which is to return and exact deadly vengeance on the man and the town that ruined her life.

-Otherwise, given that Alfred Ill is still killed by the townspeople for the fortune she has promised them, it remains a good version of the classic play that Hollywood castrated in The Visit (Ingrid Bergman, Anthony Quinn, 1964).
-Watching it is also an excellent way for students to improve their German.
+Otherwise, given that Alfred Ill is still in the end murdered by the townspeople for the fortune she has promised them when he dies, it remains a good version of the classic play that Hollywood castrated in The Visit (Ingrid Bergman, Anthony Quinn, 1964).

 Ich liebte dich.
 Du hast mich verraten (‘I loved you.
 You betrayed me’).